 - 0-10% passing the closed-side setting.

-Plant feed size and the output from your previous crushing stage defines your top feed size, which will give the maximum cavity opening.
+Plant feed size and the output from your previous crushing stage define your top feed size, which will give the maximum cavity opening.
 The cavity opening should not be too big in relation to the top feed size.
-Cavity openings that are much larger than the feed size leads to poorly utilized reduction and liners.
+Cavity openings that are much larger than the feed size lead to poorly utilized reduction and liners.

 If the feed size is too small, the majority of the crushing takes place in the lowest portion of the cavity, which means the bottom of the liners will wear away faster than the top of the liners.
 The production will decrease due to the poor reduction ratio.
 The power limit of the crusher will be exceeded at a minimal volume level, and you’ll run the risk of improper bearing alignment.

 Most of the wear on crusher liners occurs right before the parallel zone (the smallest space between the mantle and the concaves where the final crushing takes place), but this wear will be accentuated if the feed is too small, and you’ll end up with a bowled-out pocket before the parallel zone way too soon.

 On the other hand, if the feed size is too coarse, the feed material will keep percolating around the feed opening, causing the top of the liners to wear away faster.
 Because the feed opening is bridged over, throughput is reduced and production decreases.
 The output gradation will be coarser, and the product will be slabby, not cubical.
 The volume limit will be exceeded at a minimal power draw.